Scotland-based Global Energy Group reports sales growth

 The firm also acquired Ross-Shire Engineering and Prime Pumps, helping growth into onshore utilities and power company markets.

-The purchase of A&B Welding helped expand North Sea activity in steel replacement on ageing infrastructure.'Higher profits'
+The purchase of A&B Welding helped expand North Sea activity in steel replacement on ageing infrastructure.

 Global Energy also bought Australian firm Vertech, which gave it a foothold in inspection of oil and gas equipment in the Asia-Pacific region.